zzzprojects/learn-orm/mvc-with-entity-framework-core/pages/documentations/03-create-model.md

 The database context class provides the main functionality to coordinate Entity Framework with a given data model.

- - You create this class by deriving from the `Microsoft.EntityFrameworkCore.DbContext` class.
+ - You can create this class by deriving from the `Microsoft.EntityFrameworkCore.DbContext` class.
- - In your code, you specify which entities are included in the data model.
+ - In your code, you can specify which entities are included in the data model.
  - You can also customize certain Entity Framework behavior.

 So let's create a folder in your project by right-clicking on your project in Solution Explorer and click **Add > New Folder**.
 Name the folder DAL (Data Access Layer).
 In that folder, create a new class file named **BookStore.cs**, and replace the following code.